Post job

 In a company setting, a finance analyst/accountant is in charge of handling and monitoring financial activities, ensuring efficiency and accuracy.
 Their responsibilities revolve around preparing financial reports, performing audits and risk assessments, and identifying any errors and inconsistencies, resolving them promptly and efficiently.
 They also conduct research and analysis to identify new business opportunities, evaluate the existing procedures to determine its strengths and weaknesses, and recommend solutions to optimize operations for financial growth.
 Furthermore, as a finance analyst/accountant, it is essential to uphold the company's policies and regulations, including its vision and mission.

-There are some key differences in responsibilities as well.
-For example, an accounting analyst responsibilities require skills like "customer service," "work ethic," "excellent interpersonal," and "hyperion."
+There are some key differences in the responsibilities of each position.
+For example, accounting analyst responsibilities require skills like "customer service," "work ethic," "excellent interpersonal," and "hyperion."
 Meanwhile a typical finance analyst/accountant has skills in areas such as "cpa," "income statement," "financial models," and "data analysis."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-But both careers also use different skills, according to real accounting analyst resumes.
-While accounting analyst responsibilities can utilize skills like "customer service," "payroll," "pivot tables," and "work ethic," some corporate accountants use skills like "cpa," "real estate," "payroll taxes," and "income statement."
+Each career also uses different skills, according to real accounting analyst resumes.
+While accounting analyst responsibilities can utilize skills like "customer service," "payroll," "pivot tables," and "work ethic," corporate accountants use skills like "cpa," "real estate," "payroll taxes," and "income statement."

 A general accountant is responsible for evaluating account statements, conducting data analysis with financial transactions, and generating reports on revenues, expenses, and sales forecasting.
 These accountants manage discrepancies on the company and clients' profiles, including bank reconciliations and processing of account receivables and payables.
 They also handle the release of invoices and petty cash, analyzing balance sheets, and updating accurate financial information on the database.
 A general accountant must have excellent analytical skills, as well as extensive knowledge of the accounting principles and disciplines.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from accounting analyst resumes include skills like "customer service," "strong analytical," "payroll," and "pivot tables," whereas a general accountant might be skilled in "cash handling," "payroll taxes," "cpa," and "income statement. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from accounting analyst resumes include skills like "customer service," "strong analytical," "payroll," and "pivot tables," whereas a general accountant is more likely to list skills in "cash handling," "payroll taxes," "cpa," and "income statement. "

 Staff accountants are employees who are part of the company's accounting department.
 They are usually certified public accountants (CPAs).
 Staff accountants should be familiar with accounting tasks.
 Previous accounting experiences play a huge advantage in their success.
 They perform a variety of accounting responsibilities such as information verification and analysis, financial report preparation and presentation, financial account reconciliation, billing and payment receiving activities, vendor database management, and invoice processing requirements.
 They should also know how to do bookkeeping.
 Staff accountants should have good communication skills, analytical skills, and decision-making skills.
 They should also be organized and trustworthy since they will be handling confidential information.